Polka-dot paint

 Polka dot paint is a paint of "polka dot color", i.e., a paint which paints an object with a polka dot pattern.

 The paint is traditionally the subject of a fool's errand prank played upon apprentices in the decoration or construction trade, who are sent to fetch a bucket of polka-dot paint.
-A polka-dot paint effect has been produced in stage magic, and in the 1950s a polychromatic paint was invented which produced a dotted effect when dry.
+A polka-dot paint effect has been produced in stage magic, and in the 1950s, a polychromatic paint was invented which created a dotted effect when dry.

 Magic tricks

+In the United States, several magicians invented a trick in which they demonstrated painting with polka-dot paint.
+Paul Stadelman also performed a version of the trick where he additionally offered to paint some stripes for the audience, producing a mix of the two and saying that he "didn't get all the polka dots out of the brush".

-In the United States several magicians invented a trick in which they demonstrated painting with polka-dot paint.
-It was even a subject of litigation between two stage magicians, Harry Albacker and Paul Stadelman in 1950s.
-The defendant's defense was that the magic act is "old as hills", and hence in public domain.
-Stadelman, in his turn was challenged by other magicians who claimed that he pinched the idea from the "Barber's pole paint" trick.
-However Stadelman claimed it was actually he who invented the barber's pole paint in the first place.
-The idea of both tricks is simple: the object is pre-painted in the desired pattern with oil-based paint and then covered with white watercolor or whitewash.
-During the trick the top watercolor is removed with a wet brush (and much magic, of course).
-Stadelman said that often after he performed this trick at paint dealers' conventions, he was getting letters from people who wanted to market this paint.
-Another version involves colorless chemicals on the object which become colored after a reaction with another chemical on the brush.
+The trick became the subject of litigation when Stadelman sued Harry Albacker for copying the trick in the 1950s.
+Albacker's defense was that the magic act was "old as the hills", and hence in public domain.
+Stadelman, in his turn was challenged by other magicians who claimed that he stole the idea from the "Barber's pole paint" trick.

+The idea of the trick is simple: the object is pre-painted in the desired pattern with oil-based paint and then covered with white watercolor or whitewash.
+During the trick, the top watercolor is removed with a wet brush.
+Stadelman said that after he performed this trick at paint dealers' conventions, he would often get letters from people who wanted to market this paint.

+Another version of the trick involves colorless chemicals on the object which become colored after a reaction with another chemical on the brush.